 Just click here for more.

-And if it's your first time in Bangkok, you should probably download this apps.
+And if it's your first time in Bangkok, you should probably download these apps.

-Now let's talk,.
-Did this post helped you for your first time in Bangkok ?
-Or did I miss something ?
+Did this post help you for your first time in Bangkok?
+Or did I miss something?